 Yet another hot spot that people are looking to spread out in and get away from big cities is Idaho.
 The gem state saw nearly three times as many people move in as move out in 2020, due in part to its low cost of living, which is 7.8% lower than the national average.
 It’s also one of the least densely populated states in the US, giving people, especially retirees, plenty of room to spread out without fear of contracting the virus.

-Clearly, these are just a few places that people want to call home in 2021.
+Clearly, these are just a few places that people want to call home.
 Nevertheless, the above-mentioned locations are definitely worth considering if you’re looking for an affordable change that will benefit the whole family.
 That said, other states, at least, that are on top of people’s list for possible relocation this year include Texas, North Carolina, and Arizona.

 Are you curious about mortgages, or are you ready to apply for one to buy a home?
 If so, Sammamish Mortgage can help.
 We are a local mortgage company from Bellevue, Washington, serving the entire state, as well as Oregon, Idaho, and Colorado.
 We offer many mortgage programs to buyers all over the Pacific Northwest and have been doing so since 1992.
 Contact us today with any questions you have about mortgages.